Program Requirements

 - 4

-A letter grade of C- or higher require if taken for a letter grade; S required if taken S/U
+A letter grade of C- or higher is required if taken for a letter grade; S is required if taken S/U. A student who has taken Foundations of MSE may count it toward one unrestricted elective.

 In addition to the degree program in Materials Science and Engineering, students may elect to complete specialized concentrations in biomaterials or nanotechnology.
-Whether a student chooses to pursue studies following the standard track, the Biomaterials concentration or the Nanotechnology concentration, the course work specified for the degree will provide a firm grounding in the principles of materials science and engineering.
+Whether a student chooses to pursue studies following the standard track, the Biomaterials concentration, or the Nanotechnology concentration, the coursework specified for the degree will provide a firm grounding in the principles of materials science and engineering.

 Code | Title | Credits |